 Lauren Frances Adams was born on a pig farm in Snow Hill, North Carolina in 1979.
-She graduated with a Bachelor’s of Fine Arts from the University of North Carolina at Chapel Hill, and with a Masters of Fine Arts at Carnegie Mellon University in 2007.
+Her work has been exhibited widely in artist-run spaces, historic houses, university galleries, museums, and public spaces.
+She graduated with a Bachelor’s of Fine Arts from the University of North Carolina at Chapel Hill, where she trained in mural painting.
+She graduated from Carnegie Mellon University with a Masters of Fine Arts degree in 2007.

-Adams has exhibited at the North Carolina Museum of Art (Raleigh), the Warhol Museum (Pittsburgh, Pennsylvania), Nymans House National Trust (England), Royal NoneSuch Gallery (Oakland, CA), The Mattress Factory (Pittsburgh, PA), EXPO Chicago (with the Contemporary Art Museum St. Louis), Contemporary Applied Arts (London) and CUE Art Foundation (New York).
+Adams has exhibited at the North Carolina Museum of Art, the Warhol Museum, Nymans House National Trust in England, Royal NoneSuch Gallery, The Mattress Factory, Contemporary Art Museum St. Louis, Smack Mellon, and CUE Art Foundation.

-Lauren’s artwork primarily features painting, drawing, printmaking, digital manipulation and sometimes video and performance in the context of installation works.
-She is a trained mural painter, expertise that she brings into her large-scale on-site installations.
-Her interests include archival research on political propaganda, the history of decorative arts, and protest movements.
+Lauren’s artwork primarily features painting, drawing, printmaking, and sometimes video and performance in the context of installation works.
+Her interests include political propaganda, the history of decorative arts, and labor movements.